If you need funds for

 Federal capital gains taxes can take between 20% and 40%.
 State capital gains taxes can be 0% if you live in states such as Texas or Washington.

-Depending on what state you are in capital gains taxes can be between 20% and 40% and there are a few states with no capital gains tax.
+Depending on your state, capital gains taxes can be between 20% and 40%, and a few states have no capital gains tax.